 More about the Professional Inquiry Project Symposium

-Celebrating Inquiry is edited by Dr. John Poulsen and Beth Cormier.
+Celebrating Inquiry is edited by Beth Cormier.
+Dr. John Poulsen is an honorary editor of the publication.

 John Poulsen, Ph.D

-John Poulsen is the founder of the Faculty of Education Professional Inquiry Project Symposium.
-He is an Associate Professor of Drama Education.
+John Poulsen is the founder of the Faculty of Education Professional Inquiry Project Symposium and the Celebrating Inquiry Online Publication.

 Beth Cormier, B.A/B.Ed,MLIS